weifund/weifund/README.md

 ## <a name="hosted"></a> Portal

-The WeiFund portal is intended to act as a bridge between web 2.0 and WeiFund.
-Currently, it is just a platform veiwer.
+The WeiFund portal is intended to act as a bridge between web 2.0 and WeiFund

 <a href="http://weifund-portal.meteor.com">weifund-portal.meteor.com</a>